sergiye/openhardwaremonitor/README.md

 Supports `Light`/`Dark` themes with auto switching mode.
 Supports (manual only) checking for updated versions.

+Some sensors are only available when running the application as administrator.

 # Download

 **The recommended way to get the program is BUILD from source**